luthor112/steam-easygrid/README.md

 - Click the `SGDB` button and select your course of action: replace or reset all Grid images in the collection
 - The progress will be displayed while working

-# Using Heroes (headers), Logos and Grids from SteamGridDB
+# Using all images from SteamGridDB

 - Double-click the header of an app
 - A window should appear with the settings